Eros House

 Eros House is a Brutalist building in Catford, Lewisham, south London.
 It was designed by Rodney Gordon and Owen Luder and built 1960-63.
 The building replaced the old Eros Theater in Catford, and was part of a larger urban renewal project that also included a shopping center designed by Gordon and Luder.
-The building has characteristics that are typical of Luders and Gordon's brutalist architecture, including the freestanding stair tower.
+The building has characteristics that are typical of Luder's and Gordon's brutalist architecture, including the freestanding stair tower.